Basic NeedsRent, Food, Taxes, Utilities Assistance

 There are programs to help persons who are struggling financially to keep up with basic needs such as rent, food, property taxes, and utilities.
-ADRC has put together this booklet Basic Needs, Community Resources to provide one place to help you find the assistance you need.
-We are her to help.
-Call ADRC 920-448-4300 with your questions.
+ADRC has put together a booklet called Basic Needs Brown County Community Resources (see below) to provide one place to help you find the assistance you need.
+We are here to help.
+Call ADRC (920) 448-4300 with your questions.

 We are here to listen to your situation and help